seshnadathur/Revolver/README.md

 Two different void-finding routines are provided.
 One is based on ZOBOV (Neyrinck 2008, arXiv:0712.3049, http://skysrv.pha.jhu.edu/~neyrinck/zobov/zobovhelp.html) and uses Voronoi tessellation of the tracer field to estimate the local density, followed by a watershed void-finding step.
 The other is a voxel-based method, which uses a particle-mesh interpolation to estimate the tracer density, and then uses a similar watershed algorithm.
+The voxel-based method is under development and has not been fully tested yet.

 Input data files can be in FITS format (with data fields as for BOSS/eBOSS), or ASCII- or NPY-formatted data arrays.
 Read the comments in parameters/params.py for more information about the input file formatting.